nicolinux72/groovy-activerecord/README.md

 # Groovy ActiveRecord

 This library adds ActiveRecord support to your groovy jpa entity inside a Spring Boot application.
-That'all.
+That's all.

 ## Setup your project